Basic Overview of concrete

 Recent Advancements (21st Century)

-Achievement: The introduction of ultra-high-performance concrete (UHPC) with exceptional strength and durability, opening up new possibilities for complex architectural designs and infrastructure.
-And Now We are using different types of concrete whether it was UHPC and self-healing concrete etc
+The introduction of Ultra-High-Performance Concrete (UHPC) with exceptional strength and durability opened up new possibilities for complex architectural designs and infrastructure.
+Today, we use various types of concrete, including UHPC and self-healing concrete.

 It is believed that the first concrete structure in India was built in 1901 by Major E.R.B.
 Was created by.
 Stokes-Roberts, R.E.
 The bridge was constructed from a mixture of cement, sand and gravel and is still in use today.